zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/embd-python/embd-python.md

 ## **Step 1**: Import OML4Py and supporting libraries and Create Data Table

 In Step 1 to Step 5, you learn about Embedded Python Execution.
-Step 6 to 15, you will work with Python Script Repository.
+In step 6 to 15, you will work with Python Script Repository.

 1. Import the `oml` module.
     ```